 TUNERS, CAPOS AND STRINGS

-A good tip is to check your tuning again once you put the capo on, as using a capo can affect your tuning.
+A good tip is to check your tuning again once you put the capo on, as using a capo can affect pitching.
 This is particularly important when recording or playing live.
+Check you're tuning to the correct pitch - eg capo 2 would meaning tuning to F#, B, E, A, C# and F#.
+The Chromatic setting on the tuner will help with this.

 I have both a Yamaha and a Casio keyboard that have lasted many years, so I believe these makes are reliable, along with Roland keyboards, which tend to be more expensive.